Elvis VINYL in the uk 1956 - 2002:

-In some cases, older surplus 'SF' stereo sleeves had either an 'INTS''foldover'or standard sticker(s) applied over the old 'SF' catalogue number to change them to the International catalogue.
+In some cases, older surplus 'PL' or 'SF' stereo sleeves had either an 'INTS''foldover'or standard sticker(s) applied over the old 'SF' catalogue number to change them to the International catalogue.
 These sleeves would contain various older labels: orange, elvis blue, or new black.

 1983 - October